input-output-hk/cardano-node-wiki/docs/ADR-019-node-kernel-access-for-cardano-rpc.md

 We considered keeping the N2C IPC path and optimising it - for example, by reusing connections or caching protocol negotiation.
 This would reduce per-request overhead but not eliminate the fundamental cost of serialising to CBOR and back, or the inability to access ChainDB capabilities (block-by-point lookup, chain following) that the N2C protocol does not expose.

-We also considered exposing `NodeKernel` directly to cardano-rpc without an abstraction layer.
-This would be simpler initially but would couple cardano-rpc to consensus internals, making it impossible to test without a running node and fragile across consensus upgrades.

-The `NodeKernelAccess` record-of-callbacks approach gives us the performance of direct access with the testability of an abstract interface.

 # Consequences

 - Eliminates the N2C overhead for all current and future RPC methods.